TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/deep-learning/CapsNET/PyTorch_Implementation/Zalando_Fasion/Readme.md

 ![Training progress after 2000 Epochs.](images/comingsoon.jpg)

 Default PyTorch Adam optimizer hyperparameters were used with no learning rate scheduling.
-Epochs with batch size of 128 is taking me approximately  takes ~2.85 interations per minute OR approx. ~ 2.5 mins per epoch on an Ubuntu 16.04 Server with 64Gig Ram and 8 Gig GTX 1080 GPU.
+Epochs with batch size of 128 is taking me approximately  takes ~2.85 interations per minute OR approx. ~ 2.5 mins per epoch on an Ubuntu 16.04 Server with 64GB RAM, 8 Gig GTX 1080 GPU & (2 x 500GB) 1TB SSD Disk Space.

 ## TODO